OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Static Analysis

 We start by looking at the AndroidManifest.xml, where all activities, services, and content providers included in the app must be declared (otherwise the system won't recognize them and they won't run).
-Broadcast receivers can be declared in the manifest or created dynamically.
-You will want to identify elements such as

 - [`<intent-filter>`](https://developer.android.com/guide/topics/manifest/intent-filter-element.html "IntentFilterElement")
 - [`<service>`](https://developer.android.com/guide/topics/manifest/service-element.html "ServiceElement")